bnema/sclng-backend-test-v1/README.md

 List of steps:

 1. Retrieve the 100 latest public repositories
-2. Get the list of languages used for each of these repositories (as quickly as possible)
+2. Get the list of languages used for each of these repositories (as fast as possible)
-3. Transform the fetched GitHub repository data and language information into our CustomRepository model (as quickly as possible)
+3. Transform the fetched GitHub repository data and language information into our CustomRepository model (as fast as possible)
 4. Set up a cache to serve data to clients
 5. Serve the data on our /search endpoint
 6. Offer query params to filter the data (language, license, etc.)